-Medical Negligence In Birth Injury Malpractice Cases
+Medical Malpractice In Birth Injury Cases

 If you’re considering filing a birth injury malpractice lawsuit, it’s important to find an experienced Rhode Island birth injury lawyer who can help you determine if medical negligence caused your child’s injury.
 A resourceful lawyer can work closely with a qualified medical expert to analyze the legal and medical details of your case.

 If a medical expert reviews the evidence and determines that your physician violated the accepted medical standard of care, he or she may be considered negligent.
-To put it more simply, if the medical expert who reviews your case determines that your child’s injury could have been prevented your by better medical care, your family would likely have grounds for a medical malpractice lawsuit based on medical negligence.
+To put it more simply, if the medical expert who reviews your case determines that your child’s injury could have been prevented by better medical care, your family would likely have grounds for a medical malpractice lawsuit based on medical negligence.

 Some of the most common forms of medical negligence we’ve seen in birth injury malpractice lawsuits include:

 - Failing to order a c-section which could have prevented a birth injury

 - A delayed c-section resulting in preventable birth complications

 - Using excessive force during a difficult delivery, resulting in brachial plexus nerve damage

 - Mistakes while using forceps, vacuum extractors, and other assisted delivery tools

 - Failure to identify and treat maternal health problems, like high blood pressure or infections